alexch/Off-The-Rails/off-the-rails.md

   * workaround: use 'load' and have sub-files reopen MyApp
 * Sessions (via Rack::Session)

-## SinWiki: a simple Sinatra MVC app
+## SinWiki: a sample Sinatra MVC app

 SinWiki is a Sinatra app I whipped up for this talk.
 It uses a model (domain object) that is really just an in-memory hash table, as a standin for a "real" persistent object.
 It has Sinatra routes for the standard REST/CRUD methods, each of which ends with an inline Erector view.
 (The views should probably be externalized into classes.)